-9.1 The watching brief was carried out in accordance with the Institute for Archaeologists' Standard and Guidance for an Archaeological Watching Brief (Institute for Archaeologists, 2008).
-The mechanical cleaning of the area was watched by Trysor and the stratigraphy of the site recorded.
+9.1 The watching brief was carried out in accordance with the Institute for Archaeologists' Standard and Guidance for an Archaeological Watching Brief (Institute for Archaeologists, updated 2013).
+The mechanical excavation of the foundation was watched by Trysor and the stratigraphy of the site recorded.